 Can I submit university assignments?
 Yes.
 You can submit any assignments or essays you have previously submitted for assessment.
-We cannot accept anything that is currently being assessed.

 Can I submit work previously published elsewhere?
 No. To avoid contravening other publications’ copyrights and to ensure we showcase original work, we cannot allow republication.

 Style and Referencing Guide is Chicago, which can be found via the library: (https://web.library.uq.edu.au/files/26547/chicago16A-style-guide.pdf).
 We know that not every discipline or subject at UQ uses Chicago, but we aim for consistency so please adapt your work to this style and referencing structure.
 All material must be clearly referenced.